lightscalar/minimal-docker-compose/README.md

 ```

 You should be able to browse over to `127.0.0.1:3000` to see the output of the
 webserver.
-Note that beyond linking to the mongo container and opening a
+Note that beyond linking to the Mongo container and opening a
 connection, we do nothing with the Mongo database.

 The MongoDB is stored on your local machine in the `data/db` directory.
 This location is